 Most of the data sets do not contain personal information.
 When personal information is included in the data sets used by Wiltshire Council's Public Health team the information is not disclosed unless there is a legal requirement to do so or if you have given consent for the information to be shared with a particular third party.
 With some datasets it is possible to exclude an individual if they wish to opt out of analysis.
 If you wish to not take part in analysis that will lead to an improvement in public health outcomes please contact email@example.com.

-The Wiltshire Intelligence Network has been developed in response to the ever-growing demand for local information, be it for developing local strategies, funding applications or assisting local decision making.
-The network consists of a number of key organisations in Wiltshire who are involved in the collection and analysis of local data.
+The old Wiltshire Intelligence Network was developed in response to the ever-growing demand for local information, be it for developing local strategies, funding applications or assisting local decision making.
+The network consisted of a number of key organisations in Wiltshire who are involved in the collection and analysis of local data.
 It is often difficult to know what information exists or who can supply it.
 The site aims to improve access to information in Wiltshire by providing a 'one-stop shop' for key local data and reports, presented in a consistent format that are easy to understand and use.

-Joint Strategic Assessments (JSAs) support commissioning decisions and the development of strategies and local community plans.
-Public Health leads on the Joint Strategic Assessment for Wiltshire, a report which identifies key priorities for themes including housing, the economy, health, children and young people and the environment for each of the Community Areas.
+Joint Strategic Needs Assessments (JSNAs) support commissioning decisions and the development of strategies and local community plans.
+Public Health lead on the Wiltshire Intelligence: Community Area Joint Strategic Assessments: Community Area Overview, which provides information surrounding 9 themes including housing, the economy, children and young people and the environment for each of the Community Areas.

-Public Health England (previously the Association of Public Health Observatories) publishes health profiles for local authority areas.
-The profile for Wiltshire presents comparative information for Wiltshire on deprivation, mortality, communities, children and young people’s health, adults’ health and lifestyle, disease and poor health and life expectancy and causes of death.
-The latest profile and more information is available from the Public Health Profiles section of the Intelligence Network.
+Public Health England (PHE) publishes health profiles for local authority areas.
+The profile for Wiltshire presents comparative information for Wiltshire on deprivation, mortality, communities, children and young people's health, adults' health and lifestyle, disease and poor health and life expectancy and causes of death.
+The latest profile and more information is available from the Local Authority Public Health profiles page of PHE's profile suite.